MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Functions.md

 used in the function.

 The following example is a function called `Get-SmallFiles`.
-This function has a `$size` parameter.
-The function displays all the files that are smaller than the value of the `$size` parameter, and it excludes directories:
+This function has a `$Size` parameter.
+The function displays all the files that are smaller than the value of the `$Size` parameter, and it excludes directories:

 ```powershell
 function Get-SmallFiles {